 IUCN Red List: LC - Least Concern

-The Glowlight Danio is a small fish with a streamlined body and there is a barbel at the end of each lip.
-These are one of the smallest of the danio species reaching lengths of just under 1 1/4 inches (3 cm).
-They have a typical lifespan of 1 to 3 years, but could lived up to 5 years with good care.
+The Glowlight Danio is a small fish with a streamlined body and a barbel at the end of each lip.
+This is one of the smallest danios, reaching lengths of just under 1 1/4 inches (3 cm).
+They have a typical lifespan of 1 to 3 years, but could live up to 5 years with good care.

-This danio is similar in looks to the Pearl Danio Danio albolineatus, with its yellow, brown and green coloring.
-But this beautiful fish has a bright to orange striping on the back half of the body with spots in green, gold, red, and turquoise.
+This danio is similar in looks to the Pearl Danio Danio albolineatus, with its yellow, brown, and green coloring.
+However, the Glowlight Danio has bright orange stripes on the back half of the body with spots in green, gold, red, and turquoise.
 No varieties are in existence today.

 Size of fish - inches: 1.2 inches (3.00 cm)

-Lifespan: 3 years - They have an average lifespan of about 1 - 3 years, but could live up to 5 years with proper care.
+Lifespan: 3 years - They have an average lifespan of about 1 to 3 years, but could live up to 5 years with proper care.

 Fish Keeping Difficulty

-The Glowlight Danio is a great beginner fish.
+The Glowlight Danio is a great fish for a beginning aquarist.
 These fish will eat just about anything that is offered as long as it floats at the surface where they can readily consume it.
-They tolerate water condition changes with out many problems, but they must be kept in a school.
+They tolerate water condition changes without many problems, but they must be kept in a school.
 They are rather expensive and can be hard to find.